CinTheDev/synth-music/time-signature-system.md

 So let's define that n-tole notes must always have n occurences in the same measure to be valid.
 If it isn't like that, the program shall return an error.

+#### Final design

+Let's arrive at the final design of how note lengths should be represented.
+I'll go simple and choose the first idea because it is the easiest to work with.

+The smallest subdivsision shall be a 2^16th, which is a 65536th.
+This is overkill but it ensures we will basically never run out of subdivisions.
+The length field itself should be at least a u32, but larger fields can be used if desired.

+A whole note length would then be represented as 2^16 or 65536.
+A half is 2^15 and a quarter 2^14.
+We can also dot the notes many times, because the value is divisible by 2 a lot of times.

+Operations like addition or subtractions are trivial since this is a simple number fields, and I won't elaborate on those further (except for n-tole cases).

+The length shall also contain an n-tole field.
+The formula n = (2x + 1) shall apply where x is the value of the field.
+A value of x = 0 will represent no n-tole or just a simple note length, x = 1 is a triole (n = 3), x = 2 a pentole, and so on.

+When precisely counting lengths, there shall be n placed notes with the same n-tole length to simplify to a subdividable value.
+When converting to duration, floating point representation is sufficient.